|Policy Guidance for Investment in Clean Energy Infrastructure - Expanding Access to Clean Energy for Green Growth and Development

 Investments in clean energy infrastructure will need to be scaled up significantly in the coming years to support the broader development, economic and climate agenda.
-Given strains on public finances, engaging private sector capital will be essential.
-A key challenge for host governments to catalyse investment flows in clean energy is to design and implement clear and predictable domestic policy frameworks.
+Given the strains on public finances, this will require leveraging both domestic and international private investment.
+However, investment in clean energy remains seriously constrained by specific barriers, including market and government failures.

 DOCUMENTS AND LINKS